mvdcamme/C-Judge/README.md

 ### Writing a Test Case using `RECORD_TEST`

-As previously mentioned, it is recommended (though not required) to write test cases using the `RECORD_TEST` macro included in  `example_exercises/exercise_template_header.h` and shown below:
+As previously mentioned, it is recommended (though not required) to write test cases using the `RECORD_TEST` macro included in  `example_exercises/exercise_template_header.h`.
+This definition is shown below:

 ```C
 #define RECORD_TEST(a, b, description, expected, ...) \